Woman of the Day – Jenny Jones

 Jenny is a pioneering member of GPEW, joining in 1988.
 She became a prominent figure in the Party, renowned for her dedication to environmental causes, women’s rights, social justice, and civil liberties.

-She played a vital role in establishing the Party’s presence on the London Assembly from 2000-16 and acting as Deputy Mayor of London under Ken Livingstone from 2003 to 2004.
+She played a vital role in establishing the Party’s presence on the London Assembly from 2000-16.
+She also acted as Deputy Mayor of London under Ken Livingstone from 2003 to 2004.

 Jenny has hit the headlines several times: